• Skip to main content

 Post may contain affiliate links.
 Read my disclosure statement.

-I’m a naturally organized person and frankly really enjoy it.
-But organizing homeschool paperwork and crafts has been my nemesis.
-The paperwork and crafts and scraps of paper generated by one highly-creative child has been overwhelming at times.
-As she’s gotten older, it’s gotten better.
+As Caroline has gotten older, it’s gotten better.
 She doesn’t create as much and she’s willing to pitch things now.
 When she was in max production mode and minimal-to-zero disposal mode, it was seriously unreal.
 I admit I just let it pile up because I didn’t know where to start.

-Organizing with Three Ring Binders
+Organizing Homeschool Materials with Three Ring Binders and Top-Loading Sheet Protectors

 I use large (3 inch) three-ring binders with D rings with acid free top-loading sheet protectors.